Baasic/baasic-rest-api/rest-api/article-rating-get-by-search-criteria.md

 ### *Notes:*
 - Each object contains ***Links*** array property where each item in the array is a link description object which describes the link relations of the instances.
 The link relations are described by the ***href*** and ***templated*** properties.
 For more details on the HAL conventions see: [Hypertext Application Language] (http://stateless.co/hal_specification.html).

--  Search Types (Search is case-sensitive):
+-  *** Search Details***

+   -- See the JSON representation of article rating object under the Response Codes section for
+      complete list of article rating properties.
+Note that some properties may not be searchable.
+   -- Allowed Search Types:
    1. Query string can be specified using the BQL (Baasic Query Language) which searches through available article rating resources by using the basic SQL syntax.
 For more information on available SQL operators and examples see: [https://msdn.microsoft.com/en-us/library/ms174986.aspx](https://msdn.microsoft.com/en-us/library/ms174986.aspx).
+This type of search is case-sensitive.
-  2. In contrast to the query string, phrase string should contain keyword or exact sentence.
-Only article ratings that contain phrase string in at least one of the search fields will be listed.
-Search fields are: rating creator and article name.
+   2. In contrast to the query string, phrase string should contain expected article rating resource property.
+Only article rating resource whose property matches the search keyword will be listed.
+This type of search is case-insensitive.